uccser/cs-field-guide/csfieldguide/static/interactives/pixel-viewer/README.md

 - `hide-colour-code-picker` - Hides the option to change between colour code formats.
 - `hide-config-selector` - Hides the option to change between modes.
 - `no-pixel-fill` - Displays pixels without background fill from start (also doesn't show initial image with transition).
-- `pixelmania` - (for Pixelmania 2020) shows a small Pixelmania logo above the title in the menu.
+- `pixelmania` - (for Pixelmania 2020) Shows a small Pixelmania logo above the title in the menu.

 ## Required files